The Museum Lübbenau in the Spreewald

 Do you like to travel by motorhome?

 - There are a few campsites in the Spreewald.
 We recommend Spreewald-Natur-Camping "Am Schlosspark", castle district 20, 03222 Lübbenau/Spreewald.
-There you can after a day trip in a Dutch Oven or on the portable grill or maybe on that Campfire after a day trip .
+There you can after a day trip in a Dutch Oven or on the portable grill or maybe on a campfire .
+Dutch oven accessories can be found here.

 - Check our packing list for campers to see whether you have packed everything for your motorhome tour.